The demand for cloud computing is growing day by day, and that’s is the reason why there is no doubt to opt for it or not.

 - Google Cloud, in the third position, holds up to 9% of the market share.

-3) Public Cloud Adoption for Enterprises – Azure vs AWS vs Google
+3) Public Cloud Adoption for Enterprises – AWS vs Azure vs Google Cloud

-- When we talk about the public cloud adoption rate, AWS is leading at the first position; Azure and Google Cloud are at the second and third places.
+- When we talk about the public cloud adoption rate, AWS is leading at the first position; Azure and Google Cloud are in second and third places.

 - 76% of enterprise respondents currently use AWS.